 A corneal ulcer is an an inflammatory and/or infective condition of the cornea involving a disruption of its topmost epithelial layer down through its middle or stromal layer.
 The cornea is the clear, protective covering at the front of the eye and is the first part of the eye to focus light.
 A corneal ulcer can often be the result of an untreated corneal abrasion (a scratch on the cornea).
 Once an injury or scratch occurs, bacteria immediately begin invading the wound, which leads to infection and corneal ulcers.

 Corneal ulcers occur in people of all ages.
 Typically the ulcer is infectious, but some corneal ulcers are not.
 Pain, redness, and vision problems are usually associated with ulcers that contain bacteria.
 Still, all corneal ulcers should be looked at by an eye care professional to ensure that there is no infection and to help craft an appropriate treatment plan.

 Corneal Ulcer Symptoms

 Symptoms of corneal ulcers vary from person to person, depending on such factors as the location and size of the ulcer.
 If the ulcer is caused by bacteria, it may be visible to the naked eye in the form of a white patch on the cornea.
-Not all corneal ulcers are visible, however, especially if they are caused by the herpes simplex virus (discussed more in the causes section).
+Not all corneal ulcers are visible without a microscope, however, especially if they are caused by the herpes simplex virus (discussed further in the causes section of this article).
 Typically, corneal ulcers cause symptoms such as:

 - Pain ranging from mild to severe, but typically severe

-- Redness of the sclera (white part of eye)
+- Redness of the sclera and conjunctiva (the white part of eye and its clear cover)